8 Swallowing Tips for Survivors of Head and Neck Cancer

 by Karen Sheffler, MS, CCC-SLP, BCS-S of SwallowStudy.com

-Speech-Language Pathologists provide “life-altering” evaluations and treatments, according to The American Speech & Hearing Association (ASHA) in their promotion of May is Better Hearing & Speech Month (BHSM).
+Speech-Language Pathologists provide “life-altering” evaluations and treatments, according to The American Speech & Hearing Association (ASHA) in their promotion of May is Better Hearing & Speech Month (BHSM) back in 2016.
 ASHA raises awareness about the difficulties people of all ages have with hearing, communicating, and feeding/eating/swallowing.
 When I hear “life-altering,” I especially think about the diagnosis of head and neck cancer.
 I think of how speech-language pathologists constantly strive to do more for the people we serve, especially when it comes to their quality of life around communicating and enjoying a good meal!

 In this blog I want to direct this caring to people who have had the life-altering experience of difficulty swallowing (dysphagia) due to head and neck cancer and its treatments.